GentiLicenji/TransactionServer/README.md

 * Avoid race conditions by locking account row while checking balance or transaction count.

 ## Third-party library usage.

+### MapStruct vs Lombok vs Fluid API builders
+<br/> I would try to avoid lombok because annotation processing needs to be enabled in certain IDEs and does not improve readability by using the classic setter getters when called.
+<br/> I would opt out for the Fluid api setters/getters using pure java code.
+It is also the common choice when generating java models in Swagger/OpenAPI.
+<br/> I would use mapstruct for complex model mappings that require a lot of code manipulation as it simplifies the whole process and saves time.

 ### Spring boot versioning decision
 <br/> Due to the project requirement to use java 8 or above,